We recently tried out the Willaston and windmills circular walk in Wirral, beginning at Hadlow Road Railway Station.

 - Refreshments: Café at Hadlow Road Railway Station (takeaway too)

-This circular route is 6.8 km, taking roughly an hour to an hour and a half to complete.
-It is generally classified as an easy path and is accessible year-round, although I can imagine it becomes quite muddy during the winter months.
+This circular route is 6.8 km and takes about 1.5 hours to complete.
+It is generally considered an easy path and is accessible year-round, though I can imagine it becomes quite muddy in winter.

 This route offers a fantastic chance to explore the local landscape, winding through the Wirral Way, farmlands, open fields, and forested areas.